semazurek/ET-Optimizer/README.md

 <img src="https://user-images.githubusercontent.com/85984736/159177034-1a68d273-063c-41cb-b825-1f9f21a008ca.png" width="400">
 </p>
-Benchmark with installed all updates/drivers, java, winrar, office16, redisturable c++ on fresh start (1:35 timer).
+Tested with installed all updates/drivers, java, winrar, office16, redisturable c++ on fresh start (1:35 timer).

 ## What it does